eric-sclafani/notebook/Angular/Routing/Defining Routes.md

 # Route-level providers for DI

-Each route has a `providers` property that lets you provide dependencies to that route's content via [[Dependency Injection|dependency injection]].
+Each route has a `providers` property that lets you provide dependencies to that route's content via [[Angular/Dependency Injection/Basics|dependency injection]].

 Common scenarios where this can be helpful include applications that have different services based on whether the user is an admin or not.